edenreich/voyager-laravel-backend/README.md

 To do so just increase `cluster_node_count` variable.
 The `src` directory will be packaged into a docker image and pushed to a dockerhub.

-Do note that the creation of the cluster on digitalocean can take up to 20min.
+Do note that on the first run the creation of the cluster on digitalocean can take up to 20min.

+## Todo

+ [ ] Add a managed RDS instance.

 ## Technologies